RavensbourneWebMedia/Blogging/what-are-my-learning-goals.md

 List **at least 3 goals**.

 Try not to use vague phrases such as *I want to learn about…* If you are too vague, then how will you know when you reach your goal?
 Use an *action word* to describe what you want to achieve.
-Using an action word makes sure your goal is measurable.
 Examples of action words are:

 * develop
 * plan